Guillem222/Poker-MonteCarlo-C/README.md

 This repository consists of three main parts: the Hand Evaluator, based on the Cactus Kev design [1]; the simulation algorithm, based on Monte Carlo, which computes the probabilities; and two examples, one from the player's perspective and one from the spectator's perspective.

 # How to use it

+First you will need to initialize the simulator, this step builds all the tables and data structures needed for the hand evaluation process.
+To do so, just call `init_simulator`, providing the path to the csv file with the *class equivalence table*, see `data/eq_classes.csv` and [1] for further explanation.

-You can obtain the probabilities by using the `simulate` and `simulate_spectator` functions.
+Then, you can obtain the probabilities by using the `simulate` and `simulate_spectator` functions.
 The approach, arguments, and return values are thoroughly explained in the comment header section of the code, see file `/src/simulation.c`.
 To understand how to use these functions, refer to the self-explanatory examples provided.

 # Output examples
 (Following examples refer to different game settlements.)